JonasKruckenberg/tauri-docs-wip/src/background/security/context-isolation.md

 JavaScript code that is injected by the Isolation pattern is referred to as the Isolation application.

-This is useful to validate, sanitize, and filter messages sent to the front end before they even enter the Core's secure context.
+This is useful to validate, sanitize, and filter messages sent from the Frontend before they even enter the Core's secure context.

-## Why?​
+## Why?

-The Isolation pattern's purpose is to provide a mechanism for developers to help protect their application from unwanted or malicious frontend calls to Tauri Core.
+The Isolation pattern's purpose is to provide a mechanism for developers to help protect their application from unwanted or malicious Frontend calls to Tauri Core.
 The need for the Isolation pattern rose out of threats coming from untrusted content running on the Frontend, a common case for applications with many dependencies.
 See [Security: Threat Models] for a list of many sources of threats that an application may see.

 The largest threat model described above that the Isolation pattern was designed in mind with was Development Threats.
-Not only do many frontend build-time tools consist of many dozen (or hundreds) of often deeply-nested dependencies, but a complex application may also have a large amount of (also often deeply-nested) dependencies that are bundled into the final output.
+Not only do many Frontend build-time tools consist of many dozen (or hundreds) of often deeply-nested dependencies, but a complex application may also have a large amount of (also often deeply-nested) dependencies that are bundled into the final output.